princemaple/abnf_parsec/README.md

 ]
 ```

-And generated parser looks like:
+And generated parser looks something like (outdated but close enough):

 ```elixir
 [